matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 - Custom fields will not trigger state events in rooms, maintaining account-wide metadata without creating state events or other moderation issues.

-- Homeservers should cache remote profiles but implement strategies to minimise unintended data persistence (e.g. expire caches within 24 hours).
+- Servers should cache remote profiles but implement strategies to minimise unintended data persistence (e.g. expire caches within 24 hours).

 - Clients are encouraged to provide settings for users to choose the scope of users they present